Chapter 05: The Beginner’s Guide to

 d) creating distance from internal electric field sources

 The electric fields from close proximity power lines or electrical substations are far less difficult to shield against than their magnetic field counterpart, but a simple way to lower exposure is to create distance.

 De-energizing Bedroom Electrical Circuits at Night

-For safety reasons, we always recommend that these be mapped out by an EMF specialist or a licensed electrician.
+For safety reasons, we always insist that your breaker box be mapped out by an EMF specialist or a licensed electrician.

-Read more about this on our Remote Cutoff Switch page (coming soon).
+Read more about this on our Remote Cut Off Switch page.

 Removal of Ungrounded/Unshielded Cords from Sleeping Areas.

 We recommend removing all two-pronged, unshielded cords from areas adjacent to the bed.
 This includes bedside table lamps, extension cords, alarm clock cords, phone charging cords and wireless charging pads.

 We recommend using cordless alternatives adjacent to the bed and moving the other necessary items across the room.

 Simply create distance between the sources and your couch, reading chairs, beds, office desks and any where else family members or pets spend time.